 Moreover, when Pandemic is a central subject, discussing how decentralization and Panchayati Raj could be more successful to advertise Rajive Gandhi and Congress only showed their lack of knowledge and respect for the existing laws.
 This raises another serious question about the sincerity and knowledge level of both and the interview became a poor show off Congress’ propaganda.

 Liberal vs Authoritarian Model

 Rahul Gandhi wanted to portray his model of governance (which is non-existent in reality) as a liberal model.
 Raghuram spoke the language of the conspiracy theorists while discussing the centralization attempt.

-Rahul speaking about decentralization of power is also funny because within his own party Congress, there is hardly any decentralization of power that exists.
+Rahul speaking about the decentralization of power is also funny because, within his own party Congress, there is hardly any decentralization of power that exists.
 Nehru-Gandhi family still holds the power without any capability and the decentralized model seems not to be working there.

 Social harmony as a Public Good

 This interview showed Rahul brought some new jargon – ‘Infrastructure of division’ and ‘infrastructure of hatred’.
 Now you might not have heard those anywhere in your life before and will probably not hear in any place, but Raghuram seemed to be thrilled by those.